Explore The Coastal Discovery Center at Camp Gray

 Meyer Hall

-Breakfast and dinner are eaten buffet style with each camper choosing where they want to sit.
-Lunch is packed in the morning before going out for the day’s adventures.
+Breakfast and dinner are buffet-style, with each camper choosing where to sit.
+We pack lunch in the morning before going out for the day’s adventures.
 Meyer Hall is also used for indoor evening programs and rainy night campfires.
+Wheelchair users can eat at the end of the table, or we can remove a set of benches to create space.

 Cabin life

 Each cabin has comfortable mattresses and provides a home away from home for all participants to sleep, rest, and make new friends.
-Each bunk room has 8 beds as well as heat and outlets.
+Each bunk room has eight beds as well as heat and outlets.
+The beds are twin size, and the lower bunk is ADA accessible.

 Flexible bunk room sizes

 Student and chaperone ratios don’t always perfectly fit in one room.
-By open one or two of the pocket doors, the room size expands to 16 or 24 beds.
-We can also have cots onsite to add just one bed to a room if needed.
+Opening one or two of the pocket doors expands the room size to 16 or 24 beds.
+If needed, we can also have cots onsite to add just one bed to a room.

 Teaching Porches

 The porches between the cabins also function as covered teaching spaces.
-Depending on the weather, they might be a meeting location before heading out to the field for the lesson, or they might be the place we gather during the whole lesson.
+Depending on the weather, they might be a meeting location before heading out to the field for the lesson or the place we gather during the whole lesson.

 A covered porch connects the bathrooms to the bunk rooms.
 There are two bathrooms in each building, one for each side.
-Each bathroom has 3 showers, 2 toilets and 3 sinks.
-Everyone will rotate through “scrub club” to support the cleanliness of the community space.
+Each bathroom has three showers, two toilets, and three sinks.
+There is one shower and one stall in every bathroom that is ADA-compliant.
+Everyone will rotate through the “scrub club” to support the cleanliness of the community space.

 Ribbon Cutting Ceremony

-Camp Gray officially opened in March of 2016 surrounded by new and old friends.
+Camp Gray opened in March of 2016, surrounded by new and old friends.
 True to coastal spring weather, it rained, so everyone was happy to be warm and dry inside the dining hall.

 We’ve Come a Long Way